uncw-library/my-research-strategy/README.md

 see the site at localhost:3000

+To lint, `npm install --dev

 ### Production

 **Note that we have to specify the Dockerfile.prod**

-`docker build -f Dockerfile.prod -t libapps-admin.uncw.edu:8000/randall-dev/my-research-strategy --platform linux/x86_64/v8  .`
+`docker build -f Dockerfile.prod -t libapps-admin.uncw.edu:8000/randall-dev/my-research-strategy:20211103 --platform linux/x86_64/v8 --no-cache .`

+There's a lot in the above command:

+  - file Dockerfile.prod (versus the dev-focused Dockerfile)
+  - tag libapps.....
+  - platform (so apple M1 makes an x86 linux image)
+  - no-cache (use all the latest parts)

 to see it: